Pac-12 Conference Women's Basketball Player of the Year

 There have been four shared awards.
 Starbird and Tanja Kostić of Oregon State tied for the coaches' award in 1996.
 In 2015, Reshanda Gray of California won the coaches' award and Ruth Hamblin of Oregon State won the media award.
 The following year, Jamie Weisner of Oregon State won the coaches' award outright and shared the media award with Jillian Alleyne of Oregon.
 Most recently, Stanford teammates Cameron Brink and Haley Jones shared honors in 2022, with Brink receiving the media award and Jones the coaches' award.

 For most of the award's history, the list of honorees has been dominated by Stanford, which has had 12 players earn a total of 20 awards.
 The rest of the conference has had 17 players earn a total of 19 awards.
 However, Stanford's 2022 awards were the Cardinal's first since the 2013–14 season.
-Three current Pac-12 members have yet to have a winner: established members Arizona State and Washington State, plus 2011 arrival Colorado.
+Three of the then-Pac-12 members have never had a winner: established members Arizona State and Washington State, plus 2011 arrival Colorado.

+The Pac-12 lost all but two of its members after the 2023–24 season, leading the remaining members, Oregon State and Washington State, to become affiliates of the West Coast Conference in most sports, including women's basketball, in 2024–25 and 2025–26.
+However, in a span of less than three weeks in September 2024, the Pac-12 added six new members effective in 2026–27—Boise State, Colorado State, Fresno State, Gonzaga, San Diego State, and Utah State.
+Several months later, Texas State was announced as a 2026 arrival.
+With nine confirmed members, conference play is expected to resume in 2026, with the award to again be presented starting in 2027.